 Step 2.
-Click on File menu.
+Click on the File menu.
 Visual Studio will display a pull-down menu.

 Step 3.
-From pull-down menu, select New menu item.
+From the pull-down menu, select New menu item.
 This will show a sub-menu.

 Step 4.
-From sub-menu, select “New Project…” menu item.
-Visual Studio will display “New Project” dialog; where it displays project types in left side pane; once the project type is selected, its associated templates are displayed in its middle pane.
+From the sub-menu, select the “New Project…” menu item.
+Visual Studio will display the “New Project” dialog; where it displays project types in the left side pane; once the project type is selected, its associated templates are displayed in its middle pane.

 Step 5.
 Select Installed node from left side pane.
-Visual Studio expands the node and show its sub-nodes.
+Visual Studio expands the node and shows its sub-nodes.

 Step 6.
-Select ATL project type under “Visual C++” sub-node.
-Visual Studio displays “ATL Project” template in middle pane.
-Select “ATL Project” template.
-This template will create an ATL project to enabled to use Active Template Library (ATL).
+Select the ATL project type under the “Visual C++” sub-node.
+Visual Studio displays the “ATL Project” template in the middle pane.
+Select the “ATL Project” template.
+This template will create an ATL project to enable to use of Active Template Library (ATL).

 Step 7.
 Now we need to name the project and select the location where we want to store the project.

-Enter name of the project in “Name:” field.
+- Enter the name of the project in the “Name:” field.

-Select the location where to store the project in “Location:” field.
-If know the path where to store the project, we can directly enter the path in “Location:” field.
-Otherwise, select the “Browse…” button to select the location where to store the created project from “Project Location” dialog.
+- Select the location where to store the project in the “Location:” field.
+I know the path where to store the project, we can directly enter the path in the “Location:” field.
+Otherwise, select the “Browse…” button to select the location where to store the created project from the “Project Location” dialog.

-Provide the solution name in “Solution name:” field.
+- Provide the solution name in the “Solution name:” field.

-Check “Create directory for solution” checkbox.
+- Check the “Create the directory for solution” checkbox.
 This will create a solution and projects in different folders.
-Otherwise, solution and projects will create in the same folder.
+Otherwise, solutions and projects will create in the same folder.

 Step 8.
-Click on OK button to create the ATL based project.
+Click on the OK button to create the ATL-based project.
 Visual Studio will start creating the project.
-It will display “ATL Project Wizard” dialog to allow to select application settings.
+It will display the “ATL Project Wizard” dialog to allow to selection of application settings.

 Step 9.
-Click on Next button on “ATL Project Wizard” dialog to go to “Application Settings” wizard.
+Click on the Next button on the “ATL Project Wizard” dialog to go to the “Application Settings” wizard.

-To support MFC (Microsoft Foundation Classes) framework, select “Support MFC” checkbox from “Support options:” options.
+- To support MFC (Microsoft Foundation Classes) framework, select the “Support MFC” checkbox from the “Support options:” options.

-Visual Studio will create a project and generates some code.
-We have created our project using “ATL Project” template; so, this template creates most of the common functionality of COM component to make our job much easier.
-That means, for example, we no need to write a functionality to register the ATL COM component with registry; because the functionality has been written for us already.
+Visual Studio will create a project and generate some code.
+We have created our project using the “ATL Project” template; so, this template creates most of the common functionality of the COM component to make our job much easier.
+That means, for example, we no need to write functionality to register the ATL COM component with the registry; because the functionality has been written for us already.